mattpopovich/mattpopovich.com/_posts/2026-02-04-how-to-replace-the-hood-strut--lift-support-for-an-audi-a3--vw.md

 ## Removing Old Strut
 To remove the old strut, start by propping up the hood with something: broomstick, wood, have a friend hold it, etc. We need the hood to stay open with the strut removed.

+TODO: Image of hood propped open with ladder

 Then, use a [flathead screwdriver](https://amzn.to/3ZeOKE7) or a [pick tool](https://amzn.to/4rC2jd0) to pull and release the clips/clamps that secure the strut to the ball stud.
 There will be one one clip/clamp on each end of the strut.
 It does not matter which end you start with.
 Once the clips are released, pull on the strut to remove it from the ball stud.

+TODO: Image of screwdriver releasing clip

 ## Installing New Strut
 It's optional, but not a bad idea to wipe the ball stud area with a [towel](https://amzn.to/4bxKFCg).
 You could also add some light grease such as [white lithium grease](https://amzn.to/3LSj9Fj) to help the socket snap in and reduce squeaks / wear.

+TODO: Maybe an image of before and after?

 Then, install the new strut by pushing it into the ball studs.
 It doesn't matter which side you connect first.
 Once both sides are connected, give it a little tug to ensure it's fully connected.